How to Open a Combination Lock, the Hard Way.

 He turned the tumblers.
 If you recall, I stopped at 2500.
 The code was 2507.
 I felt let down, as though all that work was in vain.
 It was akin to someone putting the last piece of a jigsaw in and claiming they finished it.

-My husband was then on the internet the rest of the evening and was astounded to find how many different types of lock picking kits there were.
-He was watching videos and looking on Ebay.
+My husband then spent the rest of the evening on the internet looking at how many different types of lock picking kits there were.
+He was watching videos and looking on eBay.
 Apparently it is possible, to open every lock on the planet if you believe the advertisements on the internet.
 Cars, homes, and even safes.
 We were amazed.